openharmony/docs/en/application-dev/reference/apis/js-apis-inputmethod.md

 changeSelection(text: string, start: number, end: number, callback: AsyncCallback&lt;void&gt;): void

-Updates the information of selected text in this edit box, to notify the input method when the selected text content or text range changes.
+Updates the information about the selected text in this edit box, to notify the input method when the selected text content or text range changes.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.MiscServices.InputMethodFramework